-(RA) WILLIAM AND HILDA ZUIDHOF MEMORIAL SCHOLARSHIP
+WILLIAM AND HILDA ZUIDHOF MEMORIAL SCHOLARSHIP

-Two scholarships of \$500 each will be awarded to fulltime returning third- or fourth-year students intending on further study at a Reformed theological seminary or The King's University College Bachelor of Education (After Degree) program.
+One scholarship of \$500 each will be awarded to a full-time returning third- or fourth-year student intending on further study at a Reformed theological seminary or The King's University College Bachelor of Education (After Degree) program.
 To be eligible students must apply and must maintain a 3.30 G.P.A.
 A letter of reference will be required from the student's faculty advisor.
 Selection criteria include academic achievement and demonstrated Christian commitment.

-(RA) WILLIAM SINNEMA MEMORIAL SCHOLARSHIP
+WILLIAM SINNEMA MEMORIAL SCHOLARSHIP

-A scholarship of \$1,000 will be awarded to an incoming student each year who is pursuing studies in the natural sciences.
+One scholarship of \$3,000 will be awarded to an incoming student each year who is pursuing studies in the natural sciences.
 Preference will be given to students who have a vocational interest in computer science or mathematics.
 Selection criteria include academic achievement and demonstrated Christian commitment.